Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: FC Twente in 2012

-He left for Twente, scoring twice against Groningen on his debut, and went on to star for Southampton thereafter, having been brought to the club by fellow Groningen alumni Ronald Koeman.
+He left for Twente, scoring twice against Groningen on his debut, and went on to star for Southampton after being brought to the club by fellow Groningen alumni Ronald Koeman.

-Tadic is another who has returned to the Eredivisie, again with another new side.
-Ajax signed him for £10m in June 2018 and watched him become one of Europe’s most creative forwards, guiding the Amsterdammers to a Champions League semi-final appearance last season.
+Tadic is another who returned to the Eredivisie, again with another new side.
+Ajax signed him for £10m in June 2018 and watched him become one of Europe’s most creative forwards, guiding the Amsterdammers to a Champions League semi-final appearance in 2018/19.

 6. Leandro Bacuna